femaleistp/BrittanyHancock_AssignmentMangementSystem/BugReports.md

 The constructor of `Assignment` did not validate that the passed enum value was within the defined range of `AssignmentPriority`.
 This allowed invalid enum values to be assigned silently.

 **Fix:**
-Added a guard clause to the `Assignment` constructor to validate the enum using `Enum.IsDefined` and throw an `ArgumentException` if the value is invalid.
+Added a guard clause to the `Assignment` constructor to:
+- Validate that the priority enum is defined
+- Reject whitespace-only or null descriptions

 **Test Added:**
 `AssignmentConstructor_ShouldThrowException_OnInvalidPriority` ensures invalid enum values now raise a meaningful error.

----
+`Constructor_WhitespaceOnlyDescription_ShouldThrowException` ensures that whitespace-only descriptions are rejected.

 ---